afonari/raman-sc/VASP/README.md

 For this example `vasp_raman.py` script version [**c4c39a60b8110a608246b67828185811c98d8429**](https://raw.github.com/alexandr-fonari/raman-sc/c4c39a60b8110a608246b67828185811c98d8429/VASP/vasp_raman.py) was used.

-The following procedure can be used to obtain Raman activities for the G-point phonons. `POSCAR.phon` and `OUTCAR.phon` from a phonon calculation. `INCAR` should have `NWRITE=3` variable set.
-The directory should contain:
+The following procedure can be used to obtain Raman activities for the G-point phonons. `POSCAR.phon` and `OUTCAR.phon` should come from a phonon calculation. `INCAR` should have `NWRITE=3` variable set.

 ### Cyclopentadiene example: One calculation

+TODO

 ### Cyclopentadiene example: Split modes